ADGEfficiency/course-starter-python/neuapp/blog/make.md

 fi.write_text(json.dumps(data))
 ```

-We can use the same pattern to generate and look at the result of our cleaning step:
+We can use `cat` again to look at the result of our cleaning step:

 ```sh-session
 $ ./clean.py; cat data/clean.json